TomaszCzyz/BattleshipBoardGame/Notes.md

 or ships placement strategy.
 Also testing would be easier I think.
 And in the case of extending a service to more games, we could just add a new player type, without need break existing one.
 The simulation would take a different type of `State` too.

+``
+### Thing that can/should be added
+- Retention policy - now, the db can only grow in size.
+This could be solved by adding timestamp (created date) to simulation and schedule a job that would remove simulations older than X. The "scheduling" can be done via `HostedService`.
+- Rate Limiting - as simulations are by definition CPU intensive tasks, so there should be a safeguard to prevent too many simulations running at the same time.
+It can be done via rate limiting on POST endpoint.
+- Authorization/Authentication - the simulation could be visible only to theirs authors.
+It would require "log in" functionality and claims checking when accessing resources.